PRX/theworld.org/README.md

 };
 ```

-Conponent modules can have submodule directories.
-Submodules directies should follow the same export pattern.
+Component modules can have submodule directories.
+Submodules directories should follow the same export pattern.
 Submodule components should only be exported from the index file if they are intended to be used along with the main module component.

 Type and interface exports for the main component and submodule components, and any functions or other variables needed for unit tests, should always by exported by the index file.